stellar/stellar-core/src/bucket/readme.md

 storage by the [history module](../history).
 The difference from the current bucket list (a subset of the buckets) is retrieved from history and applied in order to perform "fast" catchup.

-# BucketList Index [experimental]
+# BucketListDB Index

-Currently, the state of the ledger is redundantly copied in two places: the local SQL database and the BucketList.
+Previously, the state of the ledger is redundantly copied in two places: the local SQL database and the BucketList.
 The BucketList is used to quickly compute the hash for a ledger, while the database is used for key-value lookup.
 This disjoint setup leads to write and disk amplification.
 Additionally, SQL is not the most efficient database for our read/write patterns.
 The database